-Millstone Fellows is the Millstone Institute’s premier program for emerging and established leaders in the St. Louis Jewish community.
-This select 8-month leadership program creates the space to effectively tackle challenging conversations and community situations.
+Millstone Fellows is a collaborative model of leadership development for emerging and established leaders in the St. Louis Jewish community.

 “Being a part of the 2014 Millstone Fellows class has been an honor and privilege,” said Josh Wallach, 2014 Millstone Fellow.
 “As active participants, we’ve been given extensive opportunities to engage in meaningful conversation amongst a diverse demographic of Jews, broadening our viewpoints and potentially our ways of thinking.
 It has been an experience which will benefit my skills as a lay leader going forward.”

 “I love the program and all of the leaders.
 I gained so much insight into myself and why I love being Jewish,” said another alum, Karen Dubinsky, 2016 Millstone Fellow.
 “I am so proud of my religion and what it stands for.
 I cannot wait to take what I learned and apply it to my everyday life.
 Since the first session, I have consistently used the skills that I have learned.
 It was amazing.
 Thank you for allowing me to participate.”

 For an example of the curriculum, please click here to view the 2016 Program Schedule.

 Meet the 2017 Millstone Fellows